From my original review in March 2015:

 Aimee K. Bryant (photo courtesy of Park Square)

 Playwright Christina Ham has cleverly constructed a play based on this brief song, fleshing out these four stereotypes of black women into full and complete characters.
 Some of Nina's dialogue is quite poetic; at intermission I jotted down a few lines that really help to define Nina and the change in her music.
 Lines like "I'll slay them with my lyrics now and save the bullets for later."
 "My audience shouldn't expect to sip martinis listening to my music unless they're prepared to choke on the olive."
 "People are marching for change in the streets, how can I continue to sing songs that don't reflect the current condition?"

 Park Square's basement thrust stage has been turned into a bombed out church by scenic designer Lance Brockman with impressive detail.
 In the intimate theater you can walk right next to the stage, where you will see pages of hymnals, fans, and bloody bits of glass amidst the piles of rubble.
 A few pews, a cross hanging off the axis, a partially shattered stained glass window, and a fortunately unharmed piano populate the thrust stage.

-On back to back nights I saw smart, moving, thought-provoking plays created by women about women (see also The How and the Why).
-Let's hope that this isn't a trend just for Women's History Month, but that it continues all year long.
 Nina Simone: Four Women is a powerful and important play about a powerful and important woman who used her incredible musical talents to fight for justice for her people and all Americans.
-Her music, written 50 years ago, is just as meaningful today, and this play brings her music and her message to the forefront (continuing through March 26).
+Her music, written 50 years ago, is just as meaningful today, and this play brings her music and her message to the forefront (continuing through March 5).